MCLA 762.11 - 762.15 Holmes Youthful Trainee Act (HYTA)

 Michigan Vehicle code 257, or any corresponding local ordinance

-Defendant must enter a plea of guilty, but the court withholds a judgement of guilt
+Defendant must enter a plea of guilty, but the court withholds a judgment of guilt

 For a misdemeanor offense the term of probation may not exceed 2 years